super-mogger/invitation-tracker-DC/readme.md

 5. **Open in Browser**: Open your browser and navigate to http://localhost:5000.
 Prepare for the magic to happen!

 ## Contributing
--We welcome contributions from the community!
+- We welcome contributions from the community!
 To get started:

 1. Fork the repository (it’s like borrowing a book, but without the overdue fines).
 2. Create a new branch for your feature or bug fix: